peteroupc/html3dutil/doc/tutorial-glmath.md

 If a 4-element vector describes a color, the elements are given as red, green, blue, and alpha, in that order (where each element ranges from 0-1).

-If a 3D _position_ (point) is used in a 4-element vector function (one beginning with "vec4"), use 1 as the fourth element of the vector.
-If a 3D _direction_ is used in a 4-element vector function, use 0 as the fourth element.
+If a 3D _direction_ is used in a 4-element vector function (one beginning with "vec4"), use 0 as the fourth element.
+If a 3D _position_ (point) is used in a 4-element vector function, the fourth element is generally 1.
+(If the fourth element is anything other than 0, the vector is in _homogeneous coordinates_, where the 3D position equals the first three elements divided by the fourth.)

 ## Matrices <a id=Matrices></a>